tirzahweiss/test/README.md

 #
-# We wil see if this works.
+# We will see if this works.
 # Hopefully I can view this file on my Git Bash.
 #